Italy · CocoVolare

 The impossibility on the water

-Venice is not understood — it is navigated.
+Venice is navigated more than understood.
 A merchant republic that dominated the Mediterranean for six centuries: 118 islands, 400 bridges, no cars.
 Those who walk with a map get lost; those who walk without one find it.
 Nearby, Verona and the lagoon.

 Hotels